grenzbotin/react-electron-template/README.md

 #### Local build

-`package.json`

 You can generate build scripts for all platforms using [electron-builder](https://www.electron.build/).
 Thus I can not recommend, since the challenges to do so are hard to solve:

 - Mac apps can only be built on macOS
-- With release macOS Catalina support for 32-bit apps got dropped what breaks wine that is a needed base for Windows app building..
+- With release macOS Catalina support for 32-bit apps got dropped what breaks wine that is a needed base for Windows app building.

+.. what in the end leads to the issue that you best build for the targeted OS on a machine with this OS.
+An alternative could be Docker, but even there are limits in terms of capability.

+`package.json`

 ```
 {